Mountain Xpress

-The Mountain Xpress is an alternative newspaper covering news, arts, local politics, and events in Asheville and western North Carolina, USA.
+The Mountain Xpress is an alternative newspaper covering news, arts, local politics, and events in Asheville and western North Carolina, US.
 Published each Wednesday in print and online, it has a print circulation of about 29,000.
 The Mountain Xpress is one of 130 member newspapers of the Association of Alternative Newsweeklies.

 Mission statement

 The newspaper's mission is "To build community and strengthen democracy by serving an active, thoughtful readership at the local level – where the impact of citizen action is greatest".